Slate Roofing – Why It is One of the Most Cost Effective Roofing Materials.

 Slate vs. Asphalt Shingles

-Asphalt roofing shingles are the most common roofing material for residential houses, much more common than slate.
+Asphalt roofing shingles are the most common roofing material for residential houses, much more common than slate roofing.
 The reason asphalt shingles are more common is solely due to the price.
 A square of 30-year or laminated asphalt shingles will cost about $110 dollars a square plus accessories and installation labor.
 Slate costs per square are between $400 – $1800 plus accessories and installation labor.
 Slate costs vary greatly depending on color, thickness, region, and cut.

 However, when we look at the lifespan of each material, we begin to see how slate is more cost-effective than the cheapest roofing material, asphalt shingles.